hartwigmedical/hmftools/linx/README.md

-junctionCopyNumberMax | Maximum bound JCN estimate for breakjunction geneStart | Gene(s) overlapping start breakend of SV geneEnd | Gene(s) overlapping end breakend of SV replicationTimingStart | Start breakend of break junction is in a known fragile site (based on HeLa replication timing, ref genome 37 only) replicationTimingEnd | End breakend of break junction is in a known fragile site (based on HeLa replication timing, ref genome 37 only) localTopologyIdStart | Id for group of proximate breakends to the start breakend of break junction within an extending 5kb window localTopologyIdEnd | Id for group of proximate breakends to the end breakend of break junction within an extending 5kb window localTopologyStart | Local breakend topology type at site of start breakend.
+junctionCopyNumberMax | Maximum bound JCN estimate for breakjunction geneStart | Gene(s) overlapping start breakend of SV geneEnd | Gene(s) overlapping end breakend of SV localTopologyIdStart | Id for group of proximate breakends to the start breakend of break junction within an extending 5kb window localTopologyIdEnd | Id for group of proximate breakends to the end breakend of break junction within an extending 5kb window localTopologyStart | Local breakend topology type at site of start breakend.
 One of ('ISOLATED_BE','DSB','TI_ONLY','SIMPLE_DUP','FOLDBACK', 'FOLDBACK_DSB','SAME_ORIENT','COMPLEX_FOLDBACK','COMPLEX_LINE','COMPLEX_OTHER')